 Nine of the 44 presidents didn’t go to college, including George Washington and Abraham Lincoln, but proved to be great they ended up on Mount Rushmore.

-While the list of colleges attended by US presidents are in fact too many to mention, here are the Top 5 US universities that are worth checking out, as they produced the most number of nation leaders:
+While the list of colleges attended by US presidents is in fact too many to mention, here are the Top 5 US universities that are worth checking out, as they produced the most number of national leaders:

 There are also presidents who attended graduate school in the university.
 Both Rutherford B. Hayes and Barack Obama earned their law degrees from the university.
 George W. Bush earned his MBA after graduating from Harvard Business School.